ietf-wg-cellar/flac-specification/flac.md

 In case the coded number is a frame number, it MUST be equal to the number of frames preceding the current frame.
 In case the coded number is a sample number, it MUST be equal to the number of samples preceding the current frame.
 In a stream where these requirements are not met, seeking is not (reliably) possible.

-A decoder that relies on the coded number during seeking could be vulnerable to buffer overflows or getting stuck in an infinite loops in case it seeks in a stream where the coded numbers are non-consecutive or otherwise invalid.
+A decoder that relies on the coded number during seeking could be vulnerable to buffer overflows or getting stuck in an infinite loop in case it seeks in a stream where the coded numbers are non-consecutive or otherwise invalid.
 See also [the section on security considerations](#security-considerations).

 ### Uncommon blocksize